This article provides a step-by-step guide for processing reported content.

 3. If you require more context for processing the report, you can view it in the Feed by selecting the chevron next to the task:

-4. Selecting the task chevron takes you to a new screen where you can see the user(s) who reported the content as well as the option to view the original content:
+4. Selecting the task chevron (shown above) takes you to a new screen where you can see the user(s) who reported the content, the reason they reported it, and any optional additional information they provided.
+You can also select View to see the original content:

-• Remove: this will remove the content from the Feed, including all the direct replies to that content:
+Remove: this will remove the content, including all the direct replies to that content:

 Example: Raj Sharma’s comment was reported and subsequently removed, which also removed Andre Robinson’s comment (see both screenshots below):